 Even if your bottles of vape juice don’t exceed 3.4oz/100ml, we still recommend packing them in your checked bags because you will only be able to fit approximately 25 ounces or 7-8 bottles of 3.4oz/100ml liquids, gels, and aerosols in your carry on, which includes all your other toiletries.

-Can You Bring Vape Juice on International Flights?
+You Can’t Bring Vape Juice on All International Flights

 Whether you can bring vape juice on an international flight depends on where you are flying to.